sueastside/damn/README.md

  * DAMN-AT: DAMN's Analyzers and Transcoders framework, the now stand-alone heart of DAMN.
  * DAMN-index: ElasticSearch based indexing for the extracted meta-data.
  * DAMN-rest: The REST-api wrapper around all of DAMN's services.
- * DAMN: the UI that pull it all together.
+ * DAMN-UI: the UI that pull it all together.